Hormones and Behavior Lab

 5. Various "behind the scenes" duties, which could include making copies, assembling research materials and mailings, more complex data entry, etc.

-To apply for a research assistant position or to learn more about the position, please contact Rachel Serafinski at email@example.com or 517-432-3665.
+To apply for a research assistant position or to learn more about the position, please contact Teresa Scerbak at firstname.lastname@example.org or 517-432-3665.